 See recipe card below this post for ingredient quantities and full instructions.

-• Melted butter – I use unsalted butter when baking since salt is added to the recipe later on.
+• Melted butter – I use unsalted butter when baking since we add salt to the recipe later on.

 • Sugar